Clean Air Minnesota

 • Jenni Lansing, City of Minneapolis Health Department

-• Shannon Olsen, Flint Hills Resources
+• Ann Lee, Flint Hills Resources

 • Hillary Thomas, Environmental Justice Coordinating Council Fellow